jeffmeloy/py2dataset/README.md

 - Obtain questions from the `py2dataset_questions.json` file or from the questions filename provided in the command line
 - Obtain a file listing of all of Python files within the provided directory and its subdirectories
 - Parse each Python file using the **Abstract Syntax Tree (AST)** and **visitor design pattern** to build a representation of the code structure, functions, classes, methods and variables
-- Generate information for the output datasets including question-answer pairs and instruction-input-output triplets using code snippets as context to answer the questions about the Python file characteristics
+- Generate information for the output datasets in instruction-input-output triplets using code snippets as context to answer the questions about the Python file characteristics
 - (Optional) Invoke a **language model** to generate responses to questions about the purpose of each file, function, class, method, and variable
-- Output `<filename>.qa.json` and `<filename>.instruct.json` datasets, and a `<filename>.details.yaml` containing the AST analysis to the local `./dataset` directory or the command line specified output directory
+- Output `<filename>.instruct.json` datasets, and a `<filename>.details.yaml` containing the AST analysis to the local `./dataset` directory or the command line specified output directory
-- (Optional) Create images of the **relationship graphs** between the functions and classes and save as image files in the same output directory
+- Create image of the **code call graph** for the functions and classes within each python file and save in the same output directory
-- Combine the datasets for all individual Python files together to produce a final `qa.json` and `instruct.json` in the same output directory
+- Combine the datasets for all individual Python files together to produce a final `instruct.json` and `instruct.html` the same output directory

 ## Installation